getodk/docs/odk1-src/aggregate-digital-ocean.rst

     .. image:: /img/aggregate-digital-ocean/distribution.*
       :alt: Selecting the Droplet's distribution

-3. Choose a size fit for your intended usage.
+3. Select a size fit for your intended usage.
 The :guilabel:`$5 Standard Droplet` should be enough for light Aggregate use.
 If you find yourself needing more, DigitalOcean makes it easy to resize to a bigger Droplet.

 4. If you would like automatic weekly backups, enable them.

 5. You will not need block storage.

-6. Choose a datacenter region physically close to where data collection is going to happen.
+6. Select a datacenter region physically close to where data collection is going to happen.

 7. Under :guilabel:`Select additional options`, check the :guilabel:`User data` checkbox.
 Copy and paste the contents of `this Cloud-Config script <https://raw.githubusercontent.com/opendatakit/aggregate/master/cloud-config/digital-ocean/cloud-config.yml>`_.